Paddling 101: Rapids, Water Levels, & Skill Level

 Should You Paddle That River?

-Before embarking on a paddling trip, it is important to evaluate three elements to judge your ability to handle a river:
+Before embarking on a paddling trip, it is essential to evaluate three elements to judge your ability to handle a river:

-• Your ability: Be honest with yourself about your skills and experience as a paddler, and consider whether you have the skills and experience to navigate the specific river and rapids you are considering.
+• Your ability: Be honest about your skills and experience as a paddler.
+Consider whether you have the skills and expertise to navigate the specific river and rapids you are considering.

-If you are unsure about your abilities or the abilities of your paddling companions, it is best to choose a river and rapids that are easier and more appropriate for your skill level.
+Suppose you are unsure about your or your paddling companions' abilities.
+In that case, choosing a river and rapids that are easier and more appropriate for your skill level is best.

-One way to evaluate a river and its rapids is to obtain a technical description of the river from a knowledgeable source, such as a local canoe livery operator or a guidebook.
-These sources can provide information about the river's rapids, water levels, and other important factors to consider.
+One way to evaluate a river and its rapids is to obtain a technical description from a knowledgeable source, such as a local canoe livery operator or a guidebook.
+These sources can provide information about the river's rapids, water levels, and other essential factors to consider.

 If in doubt, personally inspect the river first, or don't run it.
-Canoe livery operators are excellent sources of information about the rivers they service and are usually quick to warn customers about any unusual situations.
-When the waters are dangerous because of high levels or unusual cold temperatures, most operators will cancel all rentals.
-The better ones will give out rain checks.
+Canoe livery operators are excellent sources of information about the rivers they service and are usually quick to warn customers about unusual situations.
+Most operators will cancel all rentals when the waters are dangerous because of high levels or frigid temperatures, and the better ones will give out rain checks.

-It is also important to stay safe on the water.
-Wear a properly fitting personal flotation device (PFD) at all times, and bring appropriate safety equipment, such as a whistle, throw rope, and first aid kit.
-Avoid paddling alone, and paddle with a group that has experience and skills similar to your own.
+It is also essential to stay safe on the water.
+Always wear a properly fitting personal flotation device (PFD), and bring appropriate safety equipment, such as a whistle, throw rope, and first aid kit.
+Avoid paddling alone, and swim with a group with experience and skills similar to yours.
 Be sure to tell someone your planned route and expected return time, and carry a means of communication, such as a whistle or cell phone.